formio/deploy/README.md

+# Disclaimer -- Use at your own risk
+These deployment scripts are meant as examples of how to deploy the Formio servers into your environment.
+They should be carefully reviewed and modified accordingly to ensure they meet any specific deployment and/or security requirements

 # Deployment strategies for Form.io Enterprise platform
 This repo contains all of the deployment strategies for the Form.io Enterprise Platform.
 These deployments contain the following strategies.